 Spanish Valley is a residential area at the northern border of the county.
 It is tied closely, both economically and socially, with Grand County.
+Population: 545 per ACS 2022 5-year estimates Elevation: 5,000 feet

 La Sal is a village on the flank of the La Sal Mountains.
 It is thirteen miles west of the Utah/ Colorado border and forty-two miles northeast of Monticello via US Highway 191 and Utah Highway 46.
 The area was first settled by ranchers and has survived uranium, oil and gas boom/ bust cycles.